Skip to content

 Ancient trees are links to our past, they're species-rich habitats that support countless other organisms.
 Discover what makes a tree ancient and how to recognise them.

-Forest bathing is a way of relaxing and slowing down the mind by immersing yourself in nature.
+Learn about forest bathing, a way of relaxing and slowing down the mind by immersing yourself in nature.
 It can help reduce blood pressure, lower stress levels and improve concentration.

 Discover the stories behind some famous British wild flowers and how wildflower meadows support important species from butterflies to bees.